alexanderMSmith/TheGreatFilter/README.md

 ![Discord](https://img.shields.io/badge/Discord-Bot-5865F2)

 # The Great Filter
 A Discord bot that automatically creates a classless D&D 5e character with instructions on how to distribute stats, choose languages, and more.
-Meant to be used as part of the Great Filter rules set to make characters and get them through scenarios ASAP.
+Meant to be used as part of the Great Filter ruleset to create characters and get them through scenarios ASAP.

 # 🌟 Highlights

 * Rapid creation of classless characters for D&D 5e
-* Customizable tables for races, languages, stats, and output settings to fit many use cases
 * Simple, easy-to-use slash command interface
 * A high variance in power level correlated with rarity by design
+* JSON-driven architecture allows game rules to be modified without recompiling
+* Weighted randomization system for configurable probability distributions
+* Modular design makes adding races, feats, and settings straightforward

 ## Example Output
 <img width="536" height="310" alt="image" src="https://github.com/user-attachments/assets/c1f263e0-c904-4b1d-9007-1fd06a2cb470" />

 # 🚀 Getting Started
-The bot, currently, is not online with any frequency.
-If I ever proceed to run multiple bots 24/7 it will join the rest of them.
+The bot is currently not online frequently.
+If I ever proceed to run multiple bots 24/7, it will join the rest of them.

 ## Inviting the bot to your Discord server
 1) Click this [link](https://discord.com/oauth2/authorize?client_id=1440442322000154645) to invite the bot to a Discord server you have moderator permissions for.